 By GEORGE KOHLRIESER

 When automobile construction and repairs became computerised, there was a widespread feeling that many mechanics would not be able to make the switch.
-Despite this, the vast majority learned how to use computers.
+Despite this, the vast majority learnt how to use computers.
 The reason they accepted the change?
 The benefit of doing so was crystal clear and instead of being the disaster scenario predicted, the automobile industry provided one of the greatest change success stories of all time.

 Contrary to popular belief (and what is often communicated by leaders), recent research demonstrates that people do not naturally resist change.
 What people resist is the pain of the change.
 And although finding the benefit may often appear to be a challenge in itself, once it has become clear, the change is no longer painful.
 Every high performer, in fact, lives this every day – seeking change and taking risks for the resulting benefits.